Syyreth/ModsAmongUs/README.md

 ## Lovers
 **Based of the Woodi-Lovers Mod.**<br/>
 The Lovers are 2 players from any faction who are in love with each other.
 In a round, they share a chat and are able to communicate with eachother.
 Each lover can win with their individual factions, or win together by being the last 2 out of 3 people alive.
-If one lover dies by any means, the second lover will instanly commit suicide.
+If one lover dies by any means, the second lover will instantly commit suicide.
 ![alt text](https://github.com/Syyreth/ModsAmongUs/blob/main/Images/Lover.png)

 # Neutral Roles